proudmonkey/AutoWrapper/README.md

 # AutoWrapper  [![Nuget](https://img.shields.io/nuget/v/AutoWrapper.Core?color=blue)](https://www.nuget.org/packages/AutoWrapper.Core) [![Nuget downloads](https://img.shields.io/nuget/dt/AutoWrapper.Core?color=green)](https://www.nuget.org/packages/AutoWrapper.Core)

 The `AutoWrapper` is a simple, yet customizable global exception handler and response wrapper for ASP.NET Core APIs.
-It uses a an ASP.NET Core `middleware` to intercept incoming `HTTP` requests and automatically wraps the responses for you by providing a consistent response format for both successful and error results.
+It uses an ASP.NET Core `middleware` to intercept incoming `HTTP` requests and automatically wraps the responses for you by providing a consistent response format for both successful and error results.
 The goal is to let you focus on your business specific requirements and let the wrapper automatically handle the `HTTP` response.
 This can speedup the development time when building your APIs while enforcing own standards for your `HTTP` responses.

 `AutoWrapper` is a project fork based from [VMD.RESTApiResponseWrapper.Core](https://github.com/proudmonkey/RESTApiResponseWrapper.Core) which is designed to support .NET Core 2.1, 2.2, 3.x and above.
 The implementation of this package was refactored to provide a more convenient way to use the middleware with added flexibility.